rives-io/riv/docs/developing-cartridges.md

 ```

 You can also customize your own set of tools in the SDK.
-Beaware that using `-persist` you are modifying the original SDK,
+Beware that using `-persist` you are modifying the original SDK,
 if you want to rollback the stock defaults, just download `rivos-sdk.ext2` again.

-But did the changes really persisted?
+But did the changes really persist?
 Let's check:

 ```sh
 $ rivemu -quiet -no-window -sdk -exec nim -v